UlrikHvid/Competitive-advantages-of-T-even-phage-lysis-inhibition-in-response-to-secondary-infection/README.md

 ## :ringed_planet:  Showcase notebook

 The gifs in the repository show example simulations of the spatial models, MP and MS. In addition, I include a notebook that can run each of the simulations.
-Many parameters go into the models, particularly MS, and I refer to the comments in "Initial_values.py" for brief explanations of their meaning.
 The default parameter values are attributes of the classes V (for model M) or VS (for MP and MS).
+Refer to the comments in "Initial_values.py" for the names - as well as brief explanations - of the parameters.
 Feel free to play around with the model by changing those values.
+Note, however, that some parameters must be passed as arguments to the class, because they couple to other parameters.

 Note, the function GifGenerator saves a gif, but it does not play inside the notebook.